v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/new-in-office-365-cas.md

 **Following [Microsoft Cloud App Security release 128](https://docs.microsoft.com/cloud-app-security/release-notes#cloud-app-security-release-128)**:

-- **App permissions across multiple apps** For apps that have been granted app permissions, you can now ban or approve multiple apps in a single action.
+- **OAuth apps across multiple apps** For OAuth apps, you can now ban or approve multiple apps in a single action.
 For example, you can review all the apps that have been granted permission by users in your organization, select all the apps you want to ban, and then click ban apps to revoke all consent granted and will no longer allow users to grant permission to those apps.

 - **New suggested query: GDPR ready** There is a new suggested query to enable you to identify discovered apps that are GDPR ready.
 GDPR has recently became a top priority for security admins.
 This query helps you easily identify apps that are GDPR ready, and mitigate threat by assessing the risk of the apps that aren't.